Resources for pilot and feasibility studies

 Reporting: Pilot and feasibility studies journal

-In 2015, the journal Pilot and Feasibility Studies was launched for papers about pilot and feasibility studies (for example, protocols, manuscripts about design and analysis, and discussion and review articles):
+In 2015, the journal Pilot and Feasibility Studies was launched for papers about pilot and feasibility studies (for example, protocols, manuscripts about design and analysis, discussion and review articles, and reports of completed pilot and feasibility studies):

 The following editorials relevant to reporting have been published in this journal or elsewhere: